2019 • 07 • 01

 Note: As of January, the lagoon is closed to the public for rehabilitation.
 It will reopen after a month.

 - Sohoton Cove (Bucas Grande Islands): P3000 (per tour boat); P4000 (Sohoton Cove + 3-Island Tour)

 - Surf!
 Or learn the basics.
 The surfing season starts from July (earliest) and lasts until January (latest).
-The annual surfing competition held here happens either late September or early October.
+The annual surfing competition held here happens either in late September or early October.
 Expect huge crowds and big swells during this time, especially around General Luna area.
 Here are the surfing spots: Giwan, Jacking Horse, and Quicksilver are perfect for both beginner and intermediate levels; Salvacion, Stimpy’s Rock Island, Cemetery, and Daku are great for intermediate level; Cloud 9, Burgos, Pacifico, and Tuason Point are for the experts and professionals.

-- If you are not into extreme sports and surfing, you can just do sightseeing as you stroll along the Cloud 9’s boardwalk.
+- If you are not into extreme sports and surfing, you can just do sightseeing as you stroll along Cloud 9’s boardwalk.
 It has a three-level viewing deck where you can watch surfers or just relax and enjoy the Pacific winds.

 - Island-hopping!
 Take the three-island tour where you will be whisked off to Guyam Island, Naked Island, and Daku Island.

-- Other attractions are Sugba Lagoon where you can plunge into the sometimes emerald, sometimes turquoise water (depends on the season), Magpupungko Rock Pools where you can take a dip into the clear waters during low tide, and the strips of road flanked by lush coconut trees.
+- Other attractions are Sugba Lagoon where you can plunge into the sometimes emerald, sometimes turquoise water (depends on the season), Magpupungko Rock Pools where you can take a dip in the clear waters during low tide, and the strips of road flanked by lush coconut trees.